Al Islah (United Arab Emirates): Alleged plans for armament

-Al Islah has been reported to have been secretly conducting military recruitment that has sought to recruit retired military officers and young Emiratis for an alleged coup attempt and the establishment of an Islamist state in the UAE.
-Members of Al Islah have denied reports that it has set up an armed wing.
-The UAE's state prosecutor has charged members of Al Islah with violating state security, having links to foreign organizations and insulting the political leadership.
+Al Islah has been reported to have been "secretly conducting military recruitment" that has "sought to recruit retired military officers and young Emiratis" for an alleged "coup attempt" and the "establishment of an Islamist state in the UAE".
+Members of Al Islah have denied reports that it has set up an "armed wing".
+The UAE's state prosecutor has charged members of Al Islah with "violating state security", having "links to foreign organizations" and "insulting the political leadership".

-In 2013, it emerged that Al Islah and the Muslim Brotherhood in Egypt were undertaking efforts to infiltrate and destabilize the United Arab Emirates.
-In a joint police operation by Saudi Arabia and the United Arab Emirates, 11 Egyptian expatriates in the UAE were arrested on charges of subversion, stealing state secrets and operating under the influence of—and sending large amounts of money to—the Egyptian Muslim Brotherhood.
-The men are accused of belonging to a "cell" seeking to overthrow the UAE government, with the intention of exporting the influence of Egypt's new Islamist-dominated political order.
+In January 2013, it was alleged that Al Islah and the Muslim Brotherhood in Egypt were undertaking efforts to infiltrate and destabilize the United Arab Emirates.
+In a joint police operation by Saudi Arabia and the United Arab Emirates, 11 Egyptian expatriates in the UAE were arrested on charges of "subversion, stealing state secrets" and "operating under the influence of—and sending large amounts of money to—the Egyptian Muslim Brotherhood".
+The men are accused of belonging to a "cell seeking to overthrow the UAE government," with the intention of "exporting the influence of Egypt's new Islamist-dominated political order".

-In March 2013, a trial began in Abu Dhabi for 94 individuals linked to Al Islah for an attempted coup.
+In March 2013, a trial began in Abu Dhabi for 94 individuals linked to Al Islah for an "attempted coup".
 The opening day of the trial consisted of a procedural hearing, informing defendants of their rights and the charges filed against them.
 The hearing was attended by Emirati civil society groups and representatives of the local press.
 Some human rights organizations have spoken out against the secrecy of the trials.
 An Emirati, whose father is among the defendants, was arrested for tweeting about the trial.
-On April 8, 2013 he was sentenced to 10 months in jail.
+On 8 April 2013, he was sentenced to 10 months in jail.

-On July 2, 2013 a verdict was issued in the trial of the 94 individuals.
+On 2 July 2013 a verdict was issued in the trial of the 94 individuals.
 Of the 94, 56 suspects received prison sentences ranging between three and ten years.
 Eight suspects were sentenced in absentia to 15 years in jail and 26 were acquitted.
+Al Islah was subsequently dissolved.

 On 7 March 2014 the Muslim Brotherhood was branded a terrorist group by the UAE government.

+Alleged resurrection attempt

+On 2 August 2024, Emirates News Agency reported that investigations led by the Public Prosecution of United Arab Emirates had uncovered a secret organization operating outside the U.A.E which was actively trying to resurrect Al Islah.
+The new organization was formed by 2 members of Al Islah who were previously sentenced in absentia in 2013 and remain fugitive.